-In our opinion, the financial statements present fairly, in all material respects, the financial position of Acceleware Ltd. (formerly Acceleware Corp.) as at December 31, 2011, December 31, 2010 and January 1, 2010, and the results of its financial performance and its cash flows for the year ending December 31, 2011 and December 31, 2010 in accordance in International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Acceleware Ltd. as at December 31, 2012 and 2011, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.